 hands-on experience setting up, wearing and using personal fall protection equipment.

 While Working at Heights safety training is an excellent start, site-specific training is also required.
 Employers must train workers on workplace-specific hazards and equipment.

-Please be advised that for workers on construction projects covered by the Regulations for Construction Projects, WSN Working at Heights training will be valid for three years from the date of completion.
+Please be advised that for workers on construction projects covered by the Regulations for Construction Projects, Working at Heights training is valid for three years from the date of completion.
 In addition, workers are required to complete site-specific falls prevention training that meets the requirements of section 26.2 of O.Reg 213/91 (Construction Projects).
-For workers covered by all other regulations, including Regulations for Mines and Mining Plants and Regulations for Industrial Establishments, WSN Working at Heights training frequency is determined by the employer.
-WSN recommends refresher training at least every three years.
+For workers covered by all other regulations, including Regulations for Mines and Mining Plants and Regulations for Industrial Establishments, Working at Heights training frequency is determined by the employer; WSN recommends refresher training at least every three years.